Greimore1/devops-rest-api/README.md

 # DevOps Learning REST API

 ## Project Overview
-This is a simple REST API project built with FastAPI, designed to help DevOps engineers learn and practice API development, containerization, and deployment strategies.
+This is a simple REST API project built with FastAPI.

 ## Features
 - CRUD operations for Items